 Monrovia HVAC: Learn What Causes a Wet Air Filter and How to Prevent It in the Future

 If you regularly check your HVAC system’s air filter, an accumulation of dust should come as no surprise.
 It’s just a sign telling you it’s time to change the filter.
 What most homeowners don’t expect is to find a wet air filter, but it can happen.
-Read on to learn what causes this and what can be done to prevent the issue in the future.
+Read on to learn what causes this and what you can do to prevent the issue in the future.

 Clogged Drain Lines